Reducing Energy Use and (Using) Operational Technology

-Operation Maintenance Managers – Every day you are faced with having to provide quick answers to complex maintenance issues.
-A free publication I am Your Optimisation Guide – by the Office of Environment and Heritage in NSW Government – I am Your Optimisation Guide – is written for you.
+Building Managers – I know everyday you are faced with having to provide quick answers to complex maintenance issues.
+A free publication I am Your Optimisation Guide – by NSW Department of Planning, Industry and Environment is written for you!

-This handbook is designed to raise awareness to factors that impact on energy use in HVAC systems and lists 20 opportunities your organisation can commence implementing in the building management control system (BMCS).
+This practical handbook is designed to raise awareness to factors that impact on energy use in complex HVAC systems.
+It lists 20 opportunities your organisation can action in co-operation with your service technician in the building management system (BMS).
+The opportunities are mostly related to control system optimisation and provide immediate reduction in energy related emissions.

-Search and you will find; sit around hoping, and you will be disappointed.
 Active searching for opportunities and quick-wins is the best way to achieve continuous improvement.
-Some of our favorite measures include:
+Some of our favourite interventions are the following:

 Due to poor sequences, poor optimum start/stop control, undersized systems, or general disregard for energy, equipment scheduling is set to 24/7.

-This not only saves energy but reduces the cold/hot complaints from occupants.
-Issues commonly found include:
+A tune up not only saves energy but reduces the cold/hot complaints and improves ventilation for occupants.
+Common issues found include:

 - Inoperative damper actuators